aime-team/tf2-benchmarks/README.md

-# Tensorflow 2.x Benchmarks
+# Tensorflow 2 Benchmarks

-ImageNet (ResNet50) benchmarks for Tensorflow 2.x
+ImageNet (ResNet50) benchmarks for Tensorflow 2.9 and later

 ## Usage